Article · Feb 6, 2026

 What are n8n Cloud's execution timeout limits?

 Two limits apply on n8n Cloud.
-First, Code nodes are matched to a runner within a 60-second task-runner timeout (this is hard-coded; you cannot configure it on Cloud).
-Second, total workflow execution has an upper bound that varies by plan tier (around 5 minutes on the free tier, roughly 40 minutes on Pro, longer on Enterprise).
-The 60-second Code-node cap is the one that surprises most operators because it fires silently: the runner returns whatever was produced and the workflow continues without an error log.
+Code nodes are matched to a runner within a 60-second task-runner timeout, hard-coded across all Cloud tiers.
+Total workflow execution caps at around 5 minutes on the free tier, roughly 40 minutes on Pro, and longer on Enterprise.
+The 60-second Code-node cap is the one that surprises most operators because it fires silently: the runner returns whatever was produced and the workflow continues without an error log entry.

 Why do Code nodes time out at 60 seconds in n8n Cloud?